ying-tang/help-documentation/_glance/compatible-glance-images.md

 If you are trying to upload a third-party image to your cluster, such as a VMDK image, you may find that your process will hang or fail, because the image is not in QCOW2 format, and/or because the image does not have the `cloud-init` packages installed that are required for operation on OpenStack.
 Please see https://docs.openstack.org/image-guide/ubuntu-image.html for an example of how to create an image that is compatible with OpenStack.
 More examples for other operating systems are on the left side of the page.

-You can convert a VMDK image to QCOW2 with `qemu-img convert -O qcow2 tls-ivr-prd1.vmdk tls-ivr-prd1.qcow2`(see https://docs.openstack.org/image-guide/convert-images.html#qemu-img-convert-raw-qcow2-qed-vdi-vmdk-vhd for reference), but you need to make sure the image contains the proper cloud-init packages as well, before uploading.
+You can convert a VMDK image to QCOW2 with `qemu-img convert -O qcow2 example.vmdk example.qcow2`(see https://docs.openstack.org/image-guide/convert-images.html#qemu-img-convert-raw-qcow2-qed-vdi-vmdk-vhd for reference), but you need to make sure the image contains the proper cloud-init packages as well, before uploading.

+### Regarding VMDK Images

+VMDK is a VMWare format, so it won't work directly under a KVM hypervisor, as QCOW2 will.
+There has to be a conversion somewhere along the way, either by the customer or by Glance.

+Glance tries to do a basic conversion when a VMDK image is uploaded, but it is not guaranteed to work - see https://etherpad.openstack.org/p/kilo-glance-image-conversion "when using qemu-img, converting vmdk->qcow2 is likely to work (but not guaranteed since VMDK support may be incomplete)"